kupad/ntuple-classifier/README.md

 # N-tuple Classifier

-Here I use the N-tuple Classifier to classify handwritten images of numbers (0-9) using the MNIST handwritten digit data.
+Use the N-tuple Classifier to classify handwritten images of numbers (0-9) using the MNIST handwritten digit data.
 The program will train the classifier using the training data, test the performance using the test data, and then summarize performance with a confusion matrix and will print out the accuracy.

 ## Requirements